AroushSyed2105/PlateMate_/README.md

 Imagine having a personal assistant for your meals and nutrition.
 That’s what this app is for:
 - Set Your Restrictions and Allergies: Need to avoid tree nuts?
 Eat a vegetarian diet?
 Save this in your profile, and we'll take it from there.
 - Get Daily Challenges: Receive small, manageable challenges like trying new veggies or drinking more water to make healthy habits stick.
 - Personalized Meal Plans: Based on your preferences and available ingredients, we’ll suggest recipes that fit your lifestyle.
+You will also be able make personalized notes based on the meal plan you get.
 - Nutritional Tracking: Track your calories, protein, carbs, and fats to see how you’re doing.
 We designed this app to fit into your busy life, helping you save time, money, and effort while making healthier choices.